- Course Reserves Operator/Manager attached to a course department

 - While you edit a reading list, the reading list is locked and cannot be edited by other library staff.

-On the Reading Lists Task List page (Fulfillment > Course Reserves > Reading Lists), select Associate this list with a course in the row actions list, select or search for the course to associate to the list in the dialog box, and click Change Course Association.
+- If you have Leganto, you can enable or disable the ability to associate a reading list with multiple courses.
+See Managing Multiple Courses for Reading Lists.
+When disabled, the workflow is slightly different: Select Associate this list with a course in the row actions list, select or search for the course to associate to the list in the dialog box, and select Change Course Association.

 - In the Reading List Information pane, you can edit the reading list parameters, including the Code, Name, Status (the reading list status), and (the default) Due Back Date.
 The reading list parameter fields are described in Adding a Reading List.

-- If your institution has Leganto enabled, you can perform the following Leganto-related tasks (for more information, see Leganto Administration Guide):
+- If your institution has Leganto enabled, you can perform the following Leganto-related tasks in the Reading List Information pane (for more information, see Leganto Administration Guide):

 - Edit the start and end date for the reading list's visibility (Publication Status) in Leganto, if it is shorter than the course's active date range.
 The reading list is visible to students only between the indicated dates (if the list's Publication Status is not Draft).
 If you enter only a start/end date, then the list is visible only after/before the indicated date.

 - Edit the reading list's visibility (Publication Status) for Leganto (this is not the reading list status, but whether and how the list is visible to students in Leganto).
-The statuses are:
+The statuses are described in Reading List and Citation Statuses in the Leganto documentation.

 This setting does not affect the reading list's publication status in Primo.